watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud Native Applications.md

 FabMedical has provided starter files for you.
 They have taken a copy of one of their websites, for their customer Contoso Neuro, and refactored it from a single node.js site into a website with a content API that serves up the speakers and sessions.
 This is a starting point to validate the containerization of their websites.
 They have asked you to use this to help them complete a POC that validates the development workflow for running the website and API as Docker containers and managing them within the Azure Kubernetes Service environment.

+1. Open a **new** Azure Cloud Shell console.
-1. Navigate to FabMedical source code folder and list the contents.
+2. Navigate to FabMedical source code folder and list the contents.

    ```bash
    cd ~/MCW-Containers-and-DevOps/Hands-on\ lab/lab-files/developer/